PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 For example, while Meta's CyberSecEval 2 #cite(<bhatt2024cyberseceval2widerangingcybersecurity>) originally reported 5% buffer overflow and 24% advanced memory corruption success rates, #cite(<projectzeroProjectNaptimeEvaluating2024>, form: "prose")'s _Project Naptime_ boosted performance to 100% and 76% respectively with straightforward agent modifications.

-Similarly, while a popular cyber benchmark InterCode-CTF #cite(<yang2023language>) reported up to 40% success rates, #cite(<turtayev2024hackingctfsplainagents>) achieved 95% in just 5 weeks of elicitation.
+Similarly, while a popular cyber benchmark InterCode-CTF #cite(<yang2023language>) reported up to 40% AI success rates with GPT-4o, #cite(<turtayev2024hackingctfsplainagents>) achieved 92% in just 5 weeks of elicitation #footnote[While the paper's headline result is 95%, we cite the ablation using GPT-4o only.].

 These examples point to a theme: sometimes modifying the agent harness can unlock new capabilities.
 To make evaluations robust and reduce the reliance on any single team’s assumptions, the field may benefit from crowdsourcing elicitation.

 = _AI vs. Humans_ CTF

-The first event in our series was the _AI vs. Humans_ CTF, organized in collaboration with _Hack The Box_ on 14-16 March 2025 #footnote[https://ctf.hackthebox.com/event/details/ai-vs-human-ctf-challenge-2000
-].
-This event was the first to publicly pit fully autonomous AI agents against experienced human teams in real-time, offering 20 cybersecurity challenges over 48 hours.
-We offered a prize pool of 7500\$ to incentivize participation and effort.

-For the pilot event, we wanted to make it as easy as possible for the AI teams to compete.
-To that end, we used challenges in the cryptography and reverse engineering, as these areas are the easiest to build a harness for.
-The challenges could be completed locally, without the need for dynamic interactions with external machines.

-We calibrated the challenge difficulty based on preliminary evaluations of our React&Plan agent #cite(<turtayev2024hackingctfsplainagents>) on older _Hack The Box_-style tasks such that the AI could solve \~50% of tasks.

-See @agent_designs[Appendix] for the submitted agents' designs, and @detailed_data_appendix[Appendix] for additional performance data.

-We make all performance data available at #tododmv[TODO PUBLIC REPO LINK].

-== Absolute standings

 #figure(
   table(